adedner/dune-fempy/doc/sphinx/installation.rst

   $ make uninstall

   in the original MPI install directory, followed by removing the folder.
 It will then be necessary to reinstall Open MPI and Dune.
-Lastly, it may be necessary to direct mpi4py to the new MPI installation.
+It may also be necessary to direct mpi4py to the new MPI installation.
 It is possible to check whether this is a problem by running python and trying out

   .. code-block:: python